glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 If the 'preloadGlowV1=true' parameter has been set, the rest of the pipeline will run with an expanded set of input which contains all of the v1 data.

+The 'v1-data.json' file is not on-disk at runtime, rather it is embedded into the binary at compile time.
+The data is embedded into the binary to ensure that the user cannot trivially modify or misplace the data.

 ## The Competition Simulator